Key takeaways

 For homeowners looking for a flexible, transparent financing option to access their home equity, an HEA can be an excellent option.
 But as with any financial product or service, not every option is right for every person.
 Take time to understand how an HEA works, and weigh the pros and cons.

-- Simpler qualification process, often with no income requirement and with much lower credit score requirements than those of traditional loan products
+- Simpler qualification process, with no income requirement and lower credit score requirements than traditional loan products

-A. Each method of tapping home equity has its pros and cons.
+Each method of tapping home equity has its pros and cons.
 No method is inherently “better” than others.
-For homeowners who have built up equity in their homes and want to access it without taking out a loan (or selling their home), an HEA can be an very good option.
+For homeowners who have built up equity in their homes and want to access it without taking on ongoing payments of principal and interest, an HEA can be a good option.